Klaryce/Virtual-Try-On-Android-App-Client-Side/README.md

 # Virtual-Try-On-Android-App-Client-Side
-Project finihsed in May 2020.
+Project was finihsed in May 2020.

 *The author does not have the server side code.*